Coordinating users of shared facilities via data-driven predictive assistants and game theory

-For this \aggr, a key question is: can a forecast that only forecast an \emph{aggregate} (the $Y$ of Assumptions \ref{asm:aggr}) actually help for coordination?
-For instance, as observed by \citet{marevcek2016r}, if the population of users is completely homogeneous, they will all respond in the same way upon receiving the same input, making coordination impossible.
-Here is our answer for this question -- the second of our two main results:
+In contrast to the \nonagg, for the \aggr and the corresponding \bg $\gnonat$ there is less established work that helps to understand existence of a self-fulfilling prophecy policy.
+Intuitively, a key question in this \aggr is: can a forecast that only forecasts an \emph{aggregate} of the users' actions (the $Y$ of Setting \ref{set:agg}) actually be a self-fulfilling prophecy and thus help for coordination?
+For instance, as observed by \citet{marevcek2016r}, if the population of users is completely homogeneous, they will all respond in the same way upon receiving the same input, making coordination difficult.
+Here is our answer for this question -- the second of our two main theoretical results.